jconde/scrappy/README.md

-# scrapywheel
+# scrappywheel
 Meteor/React Web Scraper

-This project is composed by 'Scrapy', a configurable Node.js scraping robot and 'Wheel', a Meteor/React frontend.
+This project is composed by 'Scrappy', a configurable Node.js scraping engine and 'Wheel', a Meteor/React frontend.